finos/common-domain-model/documentation/source/documentation.rst

 Modelling Approach
 ^^^^^^^^^^^^^^^^^^

-Complex industry processes in the model are defined by combining simpler sub-processes.
-Sub-processes are then defined by combining yet simpler sub-sub-processes, and so on.
-In the Process Model, each process, sub-process, and sub-sub-process (or collectively, **processes**) is represented by a **function**.

-A function executes some logic on input data to produce output data.
-They are intended to be generic and thus highly reusable.
-Further, functions can execute other functions, so they can represent processes made up of sub-processes.

 This concept of combining and reusing small components is consistent with how the Product Model and Event Model are designed.
-For those from technical or engineering backgrounds, this description should sound a lot like how modern software is (or should be) created.
-Reusing small, modular processes has the following benefits:

-* Increased consistency.
-When a sub-process changes, all processes that use the sub-process benefit from that single change.
-* Increased flexibility.
-The model can represent any process by reusing existing sub-processes; there is no need to define each process explicitly, instead, we pick and choose from a set of pre-existing building blocks.

 Introducing Functions
 ^^^^^^^^^^^^^^^^^^^^^